 A completed Course Application and Materials Request Form must be sent to Coaches BC as soon as your course dates and location are confirmed.
 You can adjust your material order 2-3 weeks prior to the course to order the appropriate amount based on participants.
 If your course is a public course we will post it on the calendar to increase advertisement.
-You can find a certified Learning Facilitator in your area to teach the course, or contact email@example.com for assistance.
+You can find a certified Learning Facilitator in your area to teach the course, or contact to help you.

 Facility requirements vary from course and instructor, but the minimum requirement is a classroom with tables and chairs, and extra room to move around.
 If the host wishes to provide refreshments (recommended) and/or lunch the costs must be covered by the host organization.

 The hosting agency is responsible for setting the participant registration fee, based on facility, participant, and Learning Facilitator costs.
 It is recommended that all participants pay in advance at the time of registration.
 The following course fees are suggested as guidelines: